r-pufky/docs/troubleshooting-pc.md

 crashes related to disk, run the CrystalDiskMark bench on your disks -- this will prematurely wear your SSD's.
-A crash (BSOD) running this software usually means the disk in question is bad (test a different disk) or the motherboard SATA drivers need to be installed or updated.
+A crash (BSOD) running this software usually means the disk in question is bad (test a different disk) or the motherboard SATA/chipset drivers need to be installed or updated.

 Sound isn't necessarily a signal of failure.
-Some drives (like WD's) are notorious for being loud on spin-up and seeking.
+Some drives (like Western Digitals) are notorious for being loud on spin-up and seeking.
 This is normal.
 You need to make a determination if the sound you are hearing is normal or not.
 Check youtube for videos of your specific drive / manufacturer.
 Bad sounds generally entail loud clicking/clacking and are obvious.

-* Generally, HDD's should be [pretty tolerant][9] to high temperatures, though excessive temperatures for prolonged periods of time (>~55c) could cause pre-mature failure.
+* Generally, HDD's should be [pretty tolerant][9] to high temperatures, though excessive temperatures for prolonged periods of time (>~55c) could cause premature failure.
 Fix this by re-locating drives or adding some cooling.
 * SSD drives (especially M.2 NVME) perform better at higher temperatures and have internal throttling mechanisms.
-It's generally OK to see them operating [at ~60c][10].
+It's generally OK to see them operating [around ~60c][10].
 * Check on the drive in question.
 In the detailed SMART report, look for indicators of failing drives.
 NOTE: SMART still may report GOOD, but high rates of the following failures is an indication your drive is failing.
 It is